7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 		- Webserver generic issues by type
 			-  [[Apache-Tomcat]]
 		- Vulnerable versioning?
+	- Have you caused and dorked the error messages?
 	- What request methods?
 		 - Can you bypass with additional Headers?
 	- Endpoints?